brocc12/Brocco_Holdings/README.md

 2. Newer Planes are Safer: Newer airplanes tend to have better safety records and performance metrics compared to older planes.
 Investing in modern aircraft might contribute to improved outcomes.
 3. Flying in Colder Months: Contrary to expectations, the analysis suggests that flying during colder months is associated with better safety records.
 Further investigation into the reasons behind this trend could be valuable.

-These insights will play a crucial role in Anthony and Michael's decision-making process as they expand their business into the aviation industry.
+These insights will play a crucial role in Anthony's decision-making process as they expand their business into the aviation industry.

 For more detailed information, refer to the analysis in the 'aviation_analysis.ipynb' notebook linked in this repository.